 For the first method, navigate to Monitoring and click the Edit Check icon.
 Add tags in the Tags field and click Save.

 To add Tags in bulk, navigate to Monitoring and tick the boxes next to each check for which the tags should be applied.
-Then click More Bulk Actions > Set Tags from the drop-down menu.
+Then click More actions > Set Tags from the drop-down menu.

 Filtering Views